 At JHMS, students are eligible for early release from November 19, 2018-March 22.
 2019.
 Students release on training days at 2:55, near the end of their 5th class session, and they are excused from FLEX on training days.
 On non-training days, student athletes are expected to attend their entire FLEX period.
 Further details about the program and student-athlete expectations are available here.

 The Jackson Hole Community School is committed to helping student athletes benefit from an exceptional academic experience while simultaneously pursuing their athletic goals at the highest level.
 In order to do so, they continue a tradition of consistent communication with JHSC to foster an understanding of each student-athlete's unique needs and goals.
 They offer JHSC athletes a number of scheduling and support accommodations, including

-- Zero hour classes to ensure that students can attend all of their core classes every day
+- Early-morning CORE classes to ensure that students can attend all of their core classes every day

 - Guaranteed free periods for the last two periods of the day with the possibility of even greater flexibility throughout the day

 - Acceptance of credits from online institutions, should students choose to take an online course